 To reduce overloading the motor, avoid cutting wet grass and raise the cutting height when cutting thick or tall grass.
 Reduce your ground speed to reduce the load on the motor.

-Damaged or Worn Components on a Battery Lawn Mower
+Damaged or Worn Components

 Just like with any other type of lawn mower, components on your mower will wear and eventually fail whether you like it or not.